• Skip to primary navigation

 • You can’t claim car expenses for travel between home and work or vice versa, even if you live a long way from your work.

-• You can’t claim car expenses on your tax return if you were reimbursed for the same costs by your employer.
-Only claim it if you paid for it yourself.
+• You can’t claim car expenses on your tax return if you were reimbursed for them by your employer.

 Car deduction methods